-Jessica continues to take photographs from the driver’s seat and turn them into artworks.
+Jessica lives in Taos, NM, where she continues to take photos from the driver’s seat and turn them into artworks.

 Sign up for her newsletter to follow her work in the studio.